aaiken1/fin-data-analysis-text/_sources/intro.md

 [Python for Data Analysis, 3E](https://wesmckinney.com/book/) is also available for free online.
 The author has just updated to a third edition.

-We are also using [DataCamp](https://www.datacamp.com) throughout the semester.
+If interested, I have set-up **optional** [DataCamp](https://www.datacamp.com) courses that you can complete throughout the semester.
 See our Moodle page for the log in instructions - I have already set up our class page on DataCamp.
-Once you've completed all of the assignments, you'll have earned two different certificates.
+If you completed all of the assignments, you'll have earned two different certificates.
 DataCamp also has lots of mini-tutorials and **cheatsheets** that can help get you started.

 - [Python Basics](https://www.datacamp.com/community/tutorials/python-data-science-cheat-sheet-basics)
 - [Juypter Notebooks - how we will write our code](http://datacamp-community-prod.s3.amazonaws.com/21fdc814-3f08-4aa9-90fa-247eedefd655)